India says three soldiers killed in 'violent faceoff' on border with China

 “This is extremely, extremely serious, this is going to vitiate whatever dialogue was going on,” former Indian army commander D. S. Hooda said, commenting on Monday’s clash.

-India’s main stock indexes fell 0.8% each after the news, but recouped losses to close around 1% higher.
-The Indian rupee ended at 76.21 against the dollar after earlier falling to 76.30, its lowest since April 28.
+India's main stock indexes .NSEI .BSESN fell 0.8% each after the news, but recouped losses to close around 1% higher.
+The Indian rupee INR=D4 ended at 76.21 against the dollar after earlier falling to 76.30, its lowest since April 28.

 Additional reporting by Fayaz Bukhari in Srinagar, Chris Thomas in Bengaluru, Writing by Alasdair Pal and Sanjeev Miglani, Editing by Robert Birsel & Simon Cameron-Moore